Bubba'n'Stix A500: A Fanatic Praise. (Or Review)

 Level 4 revolves around flooding rooms or emptying them.
 Just like in Hydro City in Sonic Mania, except that here it's actually interesting and fun.

 Now, a problem could actually arise from this structure, that is making the game a long succession of puzzles that all end up feeling similar and a bit dull.
 I absolutely loved Lara Croft Go, I finished it four times, but the game suffered from this strong reduction to the exclusive solving of puzzles after puzzles after puzzles.
-Bubba’n’Stix avoids this pitfall by managing space differently (the puzzles are part of a coherent environement and Bubba has to travel from one to the other) and also by offering something that is quite original at the time I believe and that which wasn’t exactly noticed by reviewers: a few of its levels are non-linear.
+Bubba’n’Stix avoids this pitfall by managing space differently (the puzzles are part of a coherent environment and Bubba has to travel from one to the other) and also by offering something that is quite original at the time I believe and that which wasn’t exactly noticed by reviewers: a few of its levels are non-linear.

 All the pedals have to be pressed but this in the order of the players' choice and it truly allows to tackle the level in a few different ways.